Two minors; two adults victims transported to hospital after shooting on Greenwell Springs Road

 Around 3:15 p.m. emergency crews arrived to the apartment complex located near Greenwell Springs Road Regional Branch Library.

-Two kids and two adults were transported to the hospital with non life threatening wounds.
+Two kids and two adults were transported to the hospital and according to sources they are all in "stable" condition.

 According to the East Baton Rouge Sheriff's Office, all four victims were in a vehicle when another vehicle passed by and fired shots at them.